b00ste/Unstoppable-Information/README.md

 In order for you to interact with the fronend you need to have metamask extension installed in your browser.
-If you want to try the app the fast way, you can acces it here: https://b00ste.github.io/Unstoppable-Information/
+If you want to try the app the fast way, you can acces it here: https://b00ste.github.io/Unstoppable-Information/ Do not forget to change the network in metamask to Ropsten.

 <br />